The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: When and How Should H-or-M be Easily Resolvable?

 Are there cases where the answer should actually be hidden?
 We are interested here mainly in ethical contexts, excluding situations of conflict, oppression or fraud.
 Thus, for example, detecting whether interactions in social media or in dating websites are with a human or with a machine is outside the scope of this paper.
+Note that in these excluded cases, the issues may be not just with regard to the H-or-M identity of the agent, but more general, as when agents are not really who they claim to be.
 Hence, we ask, are there ethical cases where even searching for the answer should be forbidden or blocked?
-Such a case might be when the agent's role is to help train a human user in interacting with other humans, complete with their errors and misunderstandings, as in the training of a therapist, a dancer or a sports person.
+Here are a few candidate scenarios: \begin{itemize} \item When the agent's role is to help train a human user in interacting with other humans, complete with their errors and misunderstandings, as in the training of a therapist, a dancer or a sports person. \item When the agent is part of a show, or a meta-discussion, where the enigma of the H-or-M identity of the agent is part of the essence of the interaction. \item When during development of a system that needs to mimic human interactions with humans, the system is trained or tested through interaction with a person who works under the assumption that they are interacting with another human. \item A variety of research situations studying the behaviors of humans and machines. \end{itemize}